-There are four Bi-County improvement projects that will benefit both Orange and Riverside Counties.
-These projects include: Express Bus service improvements, SR-91 Corridor Operations Project, a Sixth General Purpose Lane Addition (SR-241 to SR-71), and the SR-241/SR-91 Tolled Express Lanes Connector.
-The total cost for the four projects is expected to be more than \$300 million (in 2020 dollars, or as noted).
+There are three Bi-County improvement projects that will benefit both Orange and Riverside Counties.
+These projects include: SR-91 Corridor Operations Project, a Sixth General Purpose Lane Addition (SR-241 to SR-71), and the SR-241/SR-91 Tolled Express Lanes Connector.
+The total cost for the three projects is expected to be more than \$288 million (in 2021 dollars, or as noted).

 Bi-County Project Summary Cost (\$M)

-Express Bus Service Improvements 6

-SR-91 Corridor Operations Project 44
+SR-91 Corridor Operations Project 38

 Sixth General Purpose Lane Addition (SR-241 to SR-71) TBD

 SR-241/SR-91 Tolled Express Lanes Connector 250

-SUBTOTAL 300+
+SUBTOTAL 288+